.st0{fill:#FFFFFF;}

 This year’s climbing season has seen a rise in the number of deaths on Mount Everest as hundreds of people take on the challenge.

 The average deaths per year has remained steady at about 6 for the past 20 years.
-But this year’s climbing season has seen 11 deaths on the mountain.
+However, the 2023 climbing season recorded the final count of 18 deaths on the mountain.
 This is the highest number of deaths since 2015.

 Climber’s have been calling for Nepal to limit the number of permits given out to climb Mount Everest per year as overcrowding and a very short window of clear weather caused a ‘traffic jam’ leading up to the summit.

-Mount Everest has been a incredible challenge for experienced mountaineers for many years – so what went wrong this year?
+Mount Everest has been an incredible challenge for experienced mountaineers for many years – so what went wrong this year?

 Everest-3

-This year saw a very short period of time during which the weather was clear enough to journey up the enormous mountain.
+Each year, there is a very short period of time during which the weather is clear enough to journey up the enormous mountain.

-Many climber’s began their journey in May – around the same time that Cyclon Fani was wreaking havoc in Odisha, India.
+For example; around the same time over the 2029 season, Cyclon Fani was wreaking havoc in Odisha, India.
 Everest authorities were worried about the knock-on effects of the cyclone on the mountain and the weather.

 The cyclone did indeed affect the weather and mountain activities had to be postponed for a couple of days.